bids-standard/bids-specification/src/modality-specific-files/motion.md

 <!--Here insert link to actual manuscript?-->

-For information on how to cite this extension when referencing it in the context of the academic literature, please read [Citing BIDS](../introduction.md#citing-bids). on how to appropriately credit this extension when referring to it in the context of the academic literature.
+For information on how to cite this extension when referencing it in the context of the academic literature, please read [Citing BIDS](../introduction.md#citing-bids).

 This specification has been used to format a number of [example Motion datasets](https://github.com/bids-standard/bids-examples), which can be used as helpful guidance when curating new datasets.